Sandy Marton: Later life

 Having retired to private life on the island of Ibiza, to which he owes his popularity, he attempted an occasional return to the scene in 1996 with a second and final album, Erase una Vez, without obtaining much success.
 In 2001 he participated in the transmission La notte flies, a musical competition among the most famous songs of the 1980s, in which he presented "People From Ibiza" and reached the semifinals.
-In 2005 he participated in the third edition of the Rai 2 reality TV show L'Isola dei famosi, which started on 21 September, but retired on 17 October citing health problems, despite there being no clinical reasons to justify the abandonment.
+In 2005 he participated in the third edition of the Rai 2 reality TV show L'Isola dei famosi, which started on 21 September, but retired on 17 October citing health problems.
 He was replaced by Maurizio Ferrini in subsequent editions of the program, though he would often be present in the studio as a commentator.